DaniilAlpha/allin/README.md

 # allin: allocator interface

-Pretty simple unified allocator interface i use extesively in my own collection implementations.
+Simple unified allocator interface for use in my collection implementations.